juanhu96/Demo/README.md

-## ETO Easy Implementation
+## SETO Easy Implementation

 This repository contains all the code used for an easy package based on the framework purposed in the paper:

-`Bravo, F., Gandhi, A., Hu, J., & Long, E. F. Closer to Home: An Estimate-then-Optimize Approach to Improve Access to Healthcare Services.`
+`Bravo, F., Gandhi, A., Hu, J., & Long, E. F. Closer to Home: An Structural Estimate-then-Optimize Approach to Improve Access to Healthcare Services.`

 ### Background